 How the scam works:

-There are two scams that are doing their rounds as you are reading this.
-They both advertise high-end luxury car models at fantastic prices making victims mostly in Canada.
-However, be aware of this scam even if you live in the United States, Australia, or Europe.
+There are two variations that are doing their rounds as you are reading this.
+They both advertise high-end luxury car models at fantastic prices making victims mostly in Canada and the United States.
+However, be aware of this scam even if you live in Australia or Europe.
 Let's take a look at how they operate:

 According to a Canada Border Services Agency (CBSA) media release, "an individual posing as a salesperson from a luxury car dealership in Utah tries to coerce Canadian customers into paying for a vehicle by phone or online.
 Customers are forwarded what appear to be emails from the CBSA to the dealer asking for an advance bill of sale and receipt prior to importation.
 The e-mails, on a CBSA letterhead, show a North Portal, Saskatchewan office phone number.